 - A few days later you collect your original car seat now fully deep cleaned and fitted with a new cover and belt pads.

-This refurbishment process aims to maximise the long term use of a car seat, without the 2nd (and 3rd) child feeling like they always get the "hand me downs".
+This refurbishment process aims to maximise the long term use of a car seat, without the 2nd (or 3rd) child feeling like they always get the "hand me downs".

 Finally we continue to campaign with manufacturers to introduce take back schemes such that they will recycle the car seats they have introduced to the market, thereby diverting them from landfill.